-- (f) Ground water nutrient loads If the control elevation is located more than six inches below the SHGWT, nutrient loads from base flows must be accounted for in the nutrient loading and nutrient removal calculations. - (g) Reclaimed water nutrient loads If reclaimed water is discharged into a wet detention system that will discharge, the nutrient loads from the overspray of reclaimed water must be accounted for in the nutrient loading and nutrient removal calculations. - (h) Recovery Time The outfall structure shall be designed to drawdown one half of the required bleeddown volume within 24 hours to 30 hours.
-If the minimum bleed-down device specified in (i) below will result in a quicker drawdown it will be allowed. - (i) Outlet Structure The outlet structure generally includes a drawdown device (such as an orifice, "V" or square notch weir) set to establish a normal water control elevation and slowly release the bleed-down volume (see Figures 6.8.4 and 6.8.5 for schematics).
-The design of the outfall structure must also accommodate the passage of base flows or flows from upstream stormwater management systems, if applicable (see Figure 6.8.6).
+- (f) Ground water nutrient loads If the control elevation is located more than six inches below the SHGWT, nutrient loads from base flows must be accounted for in the nutrient loading and nutrient removal calculations. - (g) Reclaimed water nutrient loads If reclaimed water is discharged into a wet detention system that will discharge, the nutrient loads from the overspray of reclaimed water must be accounted for in the nutrient loading and nutrient removal calculations. - (h) Recovery Time The outfall structure will be designed to drawdown one half of the required bleed-down volume within 24 hours to 30 hours.
+If the minimum bleed-down device specified in (i) below will result in a quicker drawdown it will be allowed. - (i) Outlet Structure The outlet structure generally includes a drawdown device (such as an orifice, "V" or square notch weir) set to establish a normal water control elevation and slowly release the bleed-down volume (see Figures 4.8.4. and 4.8.5. for schematics).
+The design of the outfall structure must also accommodate the passage of base flows or flows from upstream stormwater management systems, if applicable (see Figure 4.8.6.).

-Also, drawdown devices shall incorporate minimum dimensions no smaller than 2 inches minimum width or less than 20 degrees for "V" notches.
-Bleed-down devices incorporating dimensions smaller than 6 inches minimum width or less than 45 degrees for "V" notches shall include a device to minimize clogging.
+Also, drawdown devices will incorporate minimum dimensions no smaller than two inches minimum width or less than 20 degrees for "V" notches.
+Bleed-down devices incorporating dimensions smaller than six inches minimum width or less than 45 degrees for "V" notches will include a device to minimize clogging.
 Examples of such devices include baffles, grates, screens, gravel filled corrugated metal pipes, and pipe elbows.

-- (j) Pond Side Slopes -For purposes of public safety, wet detention basins shall be restricted from public access or contain side slopes that are no steeper than 4:1 (horizontal: vertical) from the top of bank out to a depth of two feet below the control elevation.
-All side slopes shall be stabilized by either vegetation or other materials to minimize erosion and subsequent sedimentation of the pond.
-Deeper areas of the pond must maintain horizontal to vertical side slopes no steeper than 2H:1V provided geotechnical evidence is provided that such slopes will be stable. - (k) Littoral Zones If the applicant proposes to include a littoral zone, the design shall meet the requirements in Section 6.11 of this Manual. - Removal of Exotic or Nuisance Plant Species In wet detention ponds without a littoral zone, exotic or nuisance species such as cattails or primrose willow shall be removed as necessary to prevent their long term establishment. - (m) Setback from Potable Wells and Septic Tanks Wet detention systems shall not be constructed within 50 feet of a public or private potable water supply well or within 15 feet of an onsite wastewater disposal and treatment system.
+- (j) Pond Side Slopes -For purposes of public safety, wet detention basins will be restricted from public access or contain side slopes that are no steeper than 4:1 (horizontal: vertical) from the top of bank out to a depth of two feet below the control elevation.
+All side slopes will be stabilized by either vegetation or other materials to minimize erosion and subsequent sedimentation of the pond.
+Deeper areas of the pond must maintain horizontal to vertical side slopes no steeper than 2H:1V provided geotechnical evidence is provided that such slopes will be stable. - (k) Littoral Zones If the applicant proposes to include a littoral zone, the design will meet the requirements in Section 4.11. of this Manual. - (I) Removal of Exotic or Nuisance Plant Species In wet detention ponds without a littoral zone, exotic or nuisance species such as cattails or primrose willow will be removed as necessary to prevent their long-term establishment. - (m) Setback from Potable Wells and Septic Tanks Wet detention systems will not be constructed within 50 feet of a public or private potable water supply well or within 15 feet of an onsite wastewater disposal and treatment system.